TiBillet/client-raspberry-cashless-LaBoutik/README.md

 # Creating a LaBoutik terminal from a bash script
 ## Quick Start
 Create a  PI OS Legacy 32 bit Lite  via Raspberry Pi Imager

+On Raspberry Pi Imager :
 - put user " sysop" ( not an another)
 - put your wifi config
-- Put your ssh key
+- Put your ssh key ( yes we can with new version :) )

 Boot your Pi